 Do you have loose dentures?

 Over time, continuous pressure on the gum tissue and jawbone from complete dentures results in bone loss and shrinking tissue.
 This shrinking leads to loose fitting dentures.
-Whether or not a new set of removable complete dentures depends on how much a patient’s gum tissue and bone has changed.
+Whether or not a new set of removable complete dentures will work depends upon how much a patient’s gum tissue and bone has changed.

-- Is the patient satisfied with the appearance of the denture teeth?
+1. Is the patient satisfied with the appearance of the dentures?

 Solutions for Loose Dentures at Coddington Dental

-Your denture specialist at Coddington Dental will help you assess if it is more beneficial to reline your existing loose dentures or have a new set made.
+Your denture dentist at Coddington Dental will help you assess if it is more beneficial to reline your existing loose dentures or have a new set made.

 A temporary reline requires adding a layer of material on the inside of the denture while the patient is in the dentist’s chair.
 This technique involves an impression that hardens and fills the void created by the bone loss.
-A temporary reline will stabilize the patient’s denture for a short period.
-This material is the easiest solution for loose dentures
+A temporary reline will stabilize the patient’s denture, but only for a short period.
+This material is the easiest solution for loose dentures.

 A permanent reline also requires adding a layer of material on the inside of the denture while the patient is in the chair.
 The denture is then sent to a dental laboratory to replace this material with pink denture plastic.
-A “permanent reline” is longer lasting than a temporary reline but requires the patient to be without a denture for a couple of days.
+A permanent reline is longer lasting than a temporary reline, but requires the patient to be without thier denture for a couple of days.

-Dental implants are usually the best option to stabilize a loose denture.
-These implants will also prevent any further bone loss in a patient’s jawbone.
+Dental implants are usually an excellent tooth replacement option and will help stabilize a loose denture.
+These implants will also prevent any further bone loss in the patient’s jawbone.

 Dental implants can successfully support a new set of dentures.
 There are some options including as few as two implants to provide stability for a denture.
 Many patients find implants to be a reasonable and realistic solution for their loose dentures.

-Treatment for a loose denture improves biting, talking, and smiling and ultimately self-confidence.
-For more info about treatment for your loose denture, give one of our offices a call today!
+Treatment for a loose denture improves biting, talking, and smiling, and ultimately self-confidence.
+For more information about treatment for your loose denture, give one of our Lincoln family dentists a call today!